 If depression is very severe, you may have hallucinations and delusions (false beliefs).
 This condition is called depression with psychotic features.

 Your health care provider will ask about your medical history and symptoms.
-Your answers can help your doctor diagnose depression and determine how severe it may be.
+Your answers can help your provider diagnose depression and determine how severe it may be.

 Blood and urine tests may be done to rule out other medical conditions that have symptoms similar to depression.